 Substitution stop trick

 A stop trick is a film special effect that occurs as follows.
 A camera shoots an object in a scene, and then the camera is turned off.
 The object is moved out of sight of the camera; the camera turned back on, and captures the scene again.
-When a viewer watches the film, it therefore seems that the object disappears.
+When a viewer watches the film, the object seems to disappear.

 A text is a complete work of communication (a body of language—a body of symbols such as the substance or contents of a manuscript or book, or an anthology of books such as the Encyclopedia Britannica or the Bible, or a painting).
 A text can be a recording (as a document or movie) or live content (as a speech or a musical concert).
 It is a narrative—it has a sequence, i.e., a beginning, middle and an end.